CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 A player may argue for their advantage in a situation, but only once, with a clear statement.
 Dancing around, trying and hoping to somehow convince the **GM** with vague descriptions immediately disqualifies your character from getting advantage.
 Arguing with the **GM** *also* immediately disqualifies your character from getting advantage.

 ### Providing Assistance
 Characters can help each other in tests.
-In order to help with a test, a character must know the [skill](#skills) and the one being helped must accept the help.
+In order to help with a test, a character must know a relevant [skill](#skills) and the one being helped must accept the help.

 Helping in a test works much like [forking](#skill-forking) a skill.
 The character being helped receives **+1D6** to roll for each *character* helping them.
 The number of relevant skills a helping character has is irrelevant.
 Just one is enough to allow them to help and only one **+1D6** is granted by the helping character.
+Which skill is used to help with, matters, however.

 If a **PC** is helping another, their player must describe *how* they're using their relevant skill to help.

 > For example, a **PC** is currently using their [thievery](#thievery-agi) to lockpick a door.
 Their allied **PC** is *helping*, by using their [observation](#observation-perc) skill to *keep an eye out for guards*, which allows the one on the door to work without having to constantly look over their shoulder.
+The **GM** finds that description agreeable and allows the use of the skill to help.

 Ultimately, whether a skill is appropriate to help with is determined by the **GM**.

+#### Helpers Learn
+A character helping in a test, also gains [progress](#advancing-skills) towards the [skill](#skills) they've helped with.
+If the character who was helped succeeded their test, the helper also gains a successful test to mark on their skill.

 # Character
 A character is a representation of a sentient creature in the game world.
 They're an amalgam of [attributes](#attributes), [skills](#skills), [ambitions, beliefs & instincts](#ambitions-beliefs--instincts) and of course their [possessions](#possessions--equipment).